2026-vol-perturb/2026_volume_perturbation/README.md

 *Reminder:* The `train` and `cv` sets include files as specified in `train_data_lists`.

-The `text` files contain transcriptions and have the format:
+The `text` files contain transcripts and have the format:

 ```
-id1 THIS IS A TRANSCRIPTION OF THE FIRST FILE
+id1 THIS IS A TRANSCRIPT OF THE FIRST FILE
-id2 THIS IS A TRANSCRIPTION OF THE SECOND FILE
+id2 THIS IS A TRANSCRIPT OF THE SECOND FILE
 ```

 The scripts in `transcription_scripts/train` output files with the same format.